Crispy Oatmeal Raisin Cookies

 Cool completely on a wire rack.

 These cookies make great ice cream sandwiches.
-Freeze cookies first, then add layer of ice cream between.
+Freeze the cookies first, then add a layer of ice cream between.
+Freeze the assembled ice cream sandwiches for at least a couple of hours.

 How to store cookies